johnson70630/Recurrent-neural-network/README.md

 # Recurrent-neural-network
-Training an RNN model using the MNIST dataset to recognize handwritten digits in images
+Training an Recurrent Neural Network(RNN) model using the MNIST dataset to recognize handwritten digits in images